-Difficulty of Reapplication: 9
+The difficulty of Reapplication: 9

 Overall Score TWP 100 Series Stain at 2 Year Period: 8.69

-– As contractors, we enjoy using the TWP Stains.
+– As contractors, we enjoy using TWP Stains.
 It penetrates well into the wood, fades lightly in color and holds up to wear and tear.
 We like that when it is time to redo the wood in 2-3 years, the TWP can be cleaned and re-coated or even removed with ease.
 This makes the reapplication process much easier.

 Note: We do not use TWP on brand new wood.
-If applied to wood that is less then 4 months old, it seems to have a difficult time with penetration.
+If applied to wood that is less than 4 months old, it seems to have a difficult time with penetration.
 We find this with many of the stains we have used on new wood.
 The manufacturer suggests waiting 4-12 months to let the wood weather.
 We strongly suggest that you wait.

 TWP Help?
 Search Google: TWP Stain Help